Raj-B-1/HayRajBev3/README.md

   - metadata_README.md – Documentation for the data folder, including provenance and preprocessing notes.

 - OUTPUT/
-  - figures/ – EDA plots and model evaluation figures.
+  - EDA/ – EDA plots and model evaluation figures.
-  - tables/ – CSVs with summary statistics and performance metrics.
+  - Model Accuracy/ – CSV files with accuracy summaries, loss metrics, and evaluation results.
-  - model_artifacts/ – Saved model weights and logs (if applicable).

 Each folder contains a local README.md (where relevant) describing contents and usage.